Ukulele Strap DIY – 3 Easy Methods With No Drilling!

 - Measure and mark the middle point of the underside of the body of your ukulele.
 This might be the place where you’ll stick the holder on.

 - Get your supplies.
-Take a pliable plastic hook that isn’t too massive and your selection of strap that’s measured according to your requirements.
+Take a pliable plastic hook that isn’t too massive and your selection of straps that’s measured according to your requirements.

 - Take away the non-adhesive protection on the adhesive part.